-Many people who are regular members to the gym prefer a routine and will often do that same program every time they hit the weight room or cardio machines.
+Many people who are regular gym members prefer a routine and will do that same program every time they hit the weight room or cardio machines.
 A typical workout will often include a 30-minute cardio warmup and a 30-minute circuit training in the weight room.

-There is nothing wrong with that, in fact, it is a steady maintenance plan that will keep you healthy and relatively fit.
+There is nothing wrong with that; it is a steady maintenance plan that will keep you healthy and relatively fit.
 Often, athletes need a cycle of this type of maintenance vs. overload as a recovery cycle as a way to de-stress the body at a new baseline of improved fitness.

-However, if you are training for achievement in competitive events (PT tests, races, power lifting, body building, etc.) or any of the tactical professions, you do need to change things up in a progressive routine using what is called the Overload Principle.
+However, if you are training for achievement in competitive events (PT tests, races, power lifting, body building, etc.) or any of the tactical professions, you need to change things up in a progressive routine by using what is called the overload principle.

-In other words, the Overload Principle requires a gradually increasing training stress on the body during any physical training program to include many types of training programs and skills used by a variety of athletes.
+In other words, the overload principle requires a gradually increasing the stress on the body during any physical training program to include many types of programs and skills used by a variety of athletes.
 For the tactical athlete, being good at all of the elements of fitness is a job requirement.
-An above average performance level in these elements can one day be the difference between life and death for you, your partner, or a victim you are trying to help.
+An above-average performance level in these elements can be the difference between life and death for you, your partner or someone you are trying to help.

-The reason why the Overload Principle is important is if an athlete neglects to push progressively over time, there will be no adaptation and therefore no increases in performance.
-Here is how it can be used with several types of training programs, so you increase your abilities in all the elements of fitness - endurance, speed, agility, strength, muscle stamina, even flexibility and mobility.
+The reason why the overload principle is important is that if an athlete neglects to push progressively over time, there will be no adaptation and therefore no increases in performance.
+Here is how it can be used with several types of training programs, so you increase your abilities in all elements of fitness: endurance, speed, agility, strength, muscle stamina, flexibility and mobility.

-Lift Heavier – Lifting heavier weight is the typical use of the Overload principle as many athletes, powerlifters, body builders will cycle through strength and power cycles to build a stronger body capable of lifting more weight.
-Some classic workouts would be increasing the weight each set in a particular lift and decreasing the repetitions as well until you build up to the most weight you can lift 1 time.
 Even pushing one more set so you fail at the next weight is beneficial to creating the adaptation to lifting the heavier weight in later workouts a few weeks in the future.
-You may find that longer rest sets will be ideal for recovery and building strength and power, however, if in the tactical professions being able to recovery with a form of active rest is also beneficial.
-Consider a walk, bike, or jog for 4-5 minutes in between sets of lifting or high repetition calisthenics sets.
+You may find that longer rest sets will be ideal for recovery and building strength and power.
+However, if in the tactical professions, recovering with a form of active rest is also beneficial.
+Consider a walk, bike or jog for 4-5 minutes between sets of lifting or high-repetition calisthenics sets.

-Increase Speed of Repetitions – By doing repetitions faster is also a way to increase power in lifting (as well as calisthenics), but it is ideal for timed fitness tests like pushups and sit-ups when you are limited to a 1-2 minutes time to test.
-Work on faster pace for lifting/calisthenics and you can challenge the concentric (contraction) movements and controlling the eccentric movements if you prefer.
+Increase speed of repetitions: Doing repetitions faster is also a way to increase power in lifting (as well as calisthenics), but it is ideal for timed fitness tests like push-ups and sit-ups when you are limited to 1-2 minutes to test.
+Work on faster pace for lifting/calisthenics, and you can challenge the concentric (contraction) movements and controlling the eccentric movements if you prefer.

-Rest Less – No matter what you are doing – lifting, calisthenics, running or swimming intervals, shortening the rest in between sets is another form of pushing results and overloading the body in order to adapt to less rest and more speed or steady state movement.
-If you can notice that the rest in between sets is getting easier, try to shorten the rest cycle in between heavy weights, calisthenics, and especially running and swimming if trying to get into the type of cardio vascular conditioning required of some of the tactical professions or competitive athletics.
+Rest less: No matter what you are doing -- lifting, calisthenics, running or swimming intervals -- shortening the rest between sets is another form of pushing results and overloading the body in order to adapt to less rest and more speed or steady state movement.
+If you can notice that the rest between sets is getting easier, try to shorten the rest cycle between heavy weights, calisthenics and especially running and swimming if trying to get into the type of cardiovascular conditioning required of some tactical professions or competitive athletics.

-Run or Swim Faster – Pushing interval sets from a comfortable pace to a more sprint type pace or goal distance pace for a timed event will help you build the type of endurance needed to reach new goals in these events.
-A mix of interval training days of sprint/agility and goal pace running/swimming are methods of adding overload principle to running.
+Run or swim faster: Pushing interval sets from a comfortable pace to a more sprint-type pace or goal distance pace for a timed event will help you build the type of endurance needed to reach new goals in these events.
+A mix of interval training days of sprint/agility and goal-pace running/swimming are methods of incorporating the overload principle into running.

-Stretching/ Mobility – If you consider progress with stretching it is guided by the overload principle as well.
+Stretching/mobility: If you consider progress with stretching, it is guided by the overload principle as well.
 The goal of bending over to touch your toes without pain takes time.
-Each day the stretch pushing former limitations of the prior week until you are eventually touching your toes with ease.
+Each day, stretch to push former limitations until you are eventually touching your toes with ease.
 This is the progressive overload principle in its simplest form, but it applies to even stretching and mobility work.